-Se ction Agreed Upon Procedure Status Result of Procedure 2(4) resolution her close re substantial hall abstain from voting on any Board in relation to which he/she or any of his/ elatives or a concern, in which a Director has interest, is interested and he/she shall not I in the quorum for the relevant agenda item d meeting.
-Complied Articles of the Association give evidences on the procedure for "Restrictions on Voting" by Board of Directors when they have a substantial interest on any matter and not to count for the quorum.
-No such transaction has taken place during 2(5) specifically shall have a formal schedule of matters reserved to it for decision to ensure that the nd control of the Company is firmly under its Complied the year.
-Company has a Board approved schedule of matters specifically reserved to the board for decision making.
-2(6) is, or is like is about to payments forthwith in of Non-Bar shall, if it considers that the finance Company ely to be, unable to meet its obligations or become insolvent or is about to suspend due to depositors and other creditors, nform the Director of Non-Bank Supervision of Financial Institution of the situation of the prior to taking any decision or action.
-Complied Such a situation has not been arisen during the year 2019/20.
-2(7) Report, ar shall publish in the Company's Annual Annual Corporate Governance Report the compliance with Direction 3 of these Complied This has been disclosed in the Annual Report on page 24 to 45.
-2(8) be underta shall adopt a scheme of self-assessment to ken by each Director annually, and maintain such assessments.
-Complied Company has a process of evaluating the self-performance of the Board of Directors.
-(3) Meetings of the Board 3(1) Not Complied Board has met 11 times during the year 2019/20. through t "The Board meeting for the month of March 2020 has been postponed due to COVID -19 pandemic situation."
+Se ction Agreed Upon Procedure Status Result of Procedure 2(4) resolution i her close re substantial nall abstain from voting on any Board n relation to which he/she or any of his, latives or a concern, in which a Director has interest, is interested and he/she shall no in the quorum for the relevant agenda item d meeting.
+Articles of the Association give evidences on the procedure for "Restrictions on Voting" by Board of Directors when they have a substantial interest on any matter and not to count for the quorum.
+No such transaction has taken place during the year.
+2(5) specifically shall have a formal schedule of matters reserved to it for decision to ensure that the ad control of the Company is firmly under its , , Company has a Board approved schedule of matters specifically reserved to the board for decision making.
+2(6) is, or is like is about to payments forthwith in of Non-Ban hall, if it considers that the finance Company ly to be, unable to meet its obligations of become insolvent or is about to suspend due to depositors and other creditors form the Director of Non-Bank Supervision k Financial Institution of the situation of the rior to taking any decision or action.
+Such a situation has not been arisen during the year 2019/20.
+2(7) Report, an shall publish in the Company's Annua Annual Corporate Governance Repor the compliance with Direction 3 of these t This has been disclosed in the Annual Report on page 24 to 45.
+2(8) be undertal shall adopt a scheme of self-assessment to ken by each Director annually, and maintair luch assessments.
+Company has a process of evaluating the self-performance of the Board of Directors.
+(3) Meetings of the Board 3(1) 0 , Board has met 11 times during the year 2019/20. through th monthly intervals.
+Obtaining the Board's consent through the circulation of written or electronic resolutions/papers shall be avoided as far as possible "The Board meeting for the month of March 2020 has been postponed due to COVID -19 pandemic situation."
 There were instances where the Board's consent has been obtained through the circulation of written resolutions/papers during the year 2019/20.
-3(2) to enable a in the ager matters ar shall ensure that arrangements are in place II Directors to include matters and proposals and for regular Board meetings where such and proposals relate to the promotion of and the management of risks of the finance Complied Agenda is drafted by the compliance officer and then circulated by the company secretary, among the board members by electronic mail prior to the meeting, which enables directors to communicate any matters which they wish to be discussed at the meeting to be included in the agenda.
+3(2) to enable al in the agen matters an shall ensure that arrangements are in place I Directors to include matters and proposals da for regular Board meetings where such d proposals relate to the promotion o ad the management of risks of the finance f Agenda is drafted by the compliance officer and then circulated by the company secretary, among the board members by electronic mail prior to the meeting, which enables directors to communicate any matters which they wish to be discussed at the meeting to be included in the agenda.